Multisample DNA + Protein#

 # Built in color options can be found here: https://www.w3schools.com/cssref/css_colors.php

-# You can change colorScale to change the heatmap colors
+# Change colorScale to change the heatmap colors

 # This will change the color of the dna.ngt layer to be viridis